Azithromycin Oral Suspension

 Since the liver is the principal route of elimination for azithromycin, the use of azithromycin should be undertaken with caution in patients with significant hepatic disease.
 Cases of fulminant hepatitis potentially leading to life-threatening liver failure have been reported with azithromycin.
 Some patients may have had pre-existing hepatic disease or may have been taking other hepatotoxic medicinal products.

-In case of signs and symptoms of liver dysfunction, such as rapid developing asthenia associated with jaundice, dark urine, bleeding tendency or hepatic encephalopathy, liver function tests / investigations should be performed immediately.
+In case of signs and symptoms of liver dysfunction, such as rapidly developing asthenia associated with jaundice, dark urine, bleeding tendency, or hepatic encephalopathy, liver function tests/investigations should be performed immediately.
 Azithromycin administration should be stopped if liver dysfunction has emerged.

 Ergot derivatives